-Although slated to close on October 5 to be reconfigured into a Frozen ride, Maelstrom in Epcot’s Norway pavilion still has secrets to tell.
+Although slated to close on October 5 to be reconfigured into a Frozen ride, Maelstrom still has secrets to tell in EPCOT’s Norway pavilion.

 It combines numerous historical details with national points of pride, although many visitors may not be aware of the references.